trueadm/t7/readme.md

 The when you want to compile a template, `init()` t7 with the relevant information to help it do its job better.
-For example, if you want t7 to output a React virtual DOM, simply state so:
+For example, if you want t7 to output a React virtual DOM format, simply state the format to use:

 ```javascript